Halloween lovers and scary movie fans looking for some real haunted places to visit don’t have to search too far.

 Much like New Orleans, Dublin, Ireland has a rich haunted history that spans back centuries.

-If you’re looking to find some paranormal activity there, you can start by heading to Malahide Castle, one of Ireland’s oldest castles, which is said to be haunted by at least five ghosts, including a court jester and a mysterious lady in white.
+If you’re looking to find some paranormal activity there, you can start by heading to Malahide Castle, one of Ireland’s oldest castles and among the best medieval castles in Europe.
+It is said to be haunted by at least five ghosts, including a court jester and a mysterious lady in white.

 In the eerie crypt in St. Michan’s Church, tourists have reportedly heard weird voices and even felt cold fingers caressing the back of their necks.